Wondering how to place ads in WordPress? Well, your search ends here!

-Additionally, this plugin comes with a visual advert editor that you can use to create ads.
-It also offers the ad rotation feature that displays different ads in the same ad space with every page load.
+Additionally, the plugin offers the ad rotation feature that displays different ads in the same ad space with every page load.

 II.
 Advanced Ads

-With AdRotate, you can easily add, edit, and manage all the ads on your WordPress website.
-Plus, it keeps track of every click and impression and calculates the Click-Through-Rate (CTR).
+Moreover, it keeps track of every click and impression and calculates the click-through rate (CTR).
 You can view the data in AdRotate’s statistics and export it as well.

-This plugin enables you to group multiple ads into a grid, column, or row to publish on your site.
-It also disguises ads from ad-blockers to reduce the number of blocked ads.
-Furthermore, you can let advertisers create and manage their ads to save your time.
+The plugin also disguises ads from ad blockers to reduce the number of blocked ads.
+Furthermore, you can let advertisers create and manage their ads to save you time.

 How to Create High-Converting Ads?
 (Key Aspects to Consider)

-But wait, simply placing ads isn’t enough.
+Simply knowing how to add ads in WordPress isn’t enough.
 There are some important aspects things you must consider for a successful digital advertising campaign.

-Visibility is a crucial factor in high-converting ads.
-Placing ads on parts of your website that immediately catches a visitor’s eye increases the chances of them clicking on the ads and performing the desired action.
+Placing ads on parts of your website that immediately catch a visitor’s eye increases the chances of them clicking on the ads and performing the desired action.